OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-09.md

 ## Matthew 9:29

-Then he touched their eyes and said, “According to your faith let it be done to you”;
+Then he touched their eyes and said, “According to your faith, let it be done for you”;

 ## Matthew 9:30